willymcallister/willymcallister.github.io/_articles/rc-step-response1.md

 ---
 layout: article
-title:  "RC step response1"
+title:  "RC step response derivation"
 author: Willy McAllister
 comments: true
 ---

 When something changes in a circuit, the voltages and currents adjust to the new conditions.
 If the change is an abrupt step the response is called the *step response*.

 ![RC step response circuit]({% link i/rc_step1.svg %}){: .centered :}